dayzhou/electronic-wechat/README.md

 ## How To Use

+### Run from the source

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
-From your command line:
+You'll also need C++ build tools to build `nodejieba` module:

-- On MacOSX, you'll have to install Xcode first, in order for `nodejieba` module (containing C++ source code) to compile.
+- On MacOSX, you'll have to install Xcode.
-- On Windows, you'll have to install `windows-build-tools` first in order to compile `nodejieba`:
+- On Windows, you'll have to install `windows-build-tools`:
   ```
   npm install --global --production windows-build-tools
   ```

+From your command line:
 ``` bash
 # Clone this repository
 git clone https://github.com/geeeeeeeeek/electronic-wechat.git